fulmanp/Learn-Swift-by-examples-beginner/README.md

 ![Learn Swift by examples - book cover](cover.png)

-You can download sample directly from my web page *[Learn Swift by examples](https://fulmanski.pl/books/pl/index.php)* or buy it on Apple Books (soon).
+You can download sample directly from my web page *[Learn Swift by examples](https://fulmanski.pl/books/pl/index.php)* or buy for just a few dollars to support my work.

 Current version is: *1.0, June 2021 (**early access**), build number 202106040022*.